 Individuals may choose to waive formal arraignment and enter a plea of guilty or no contest and request a payment plan, community service, and/or a fine reduction.
 Individuals may use the Court’s Plea Form SUPTMV-057 found here in order to exercise this option.

 701 Ocean Street, Room 120, Santa Cruz, CA 95060

 Deliver in person to:

 NOTE: If a fine reduction is requested, or if community service hours are requested, you are forfeiting your opportunity to attend Traffic School for eligible violations.
 (See FAQ #7.)

-No. By signing a payment plan you are admitting guilt to the charges and promising to pay the fine amount plus the administrative fee ($35 for vehicle code and $30 for non-vehicle code violations.
+No. By signing a payment plan, you are admitting guilt to the charges and promising to pay the fine amount.

 Fill out the Modification Request Form SUPTMV-056 found here.
 Include your name, address, and case number.
 This form may be used for a variety of reasons, including, when you want the Court to consider your ability to pay in making a determination about setting a fine amount.
 Please send the competed form to one of the following:

 |Mail to:||Santa Cruz Superior Court, 701 Ocean Street, Room 120, Santa Cruz, CA 95060|

 |Deliver in person to:||Santa Cruz or Watsonville Clerks office|